 The most glaring risk might seem trite, but in simple terms, it’s that MSFT stock may be too high right now.
-By traditional metrics like the price-earnings ratio (PE) and price-earnings to growth ratio (PEG), Microsoft is trading at richer valuations than the S&P 500.
+By traditional metrics like the price-earnings ratio (PE) and price-earnings to growth ratio (PEG), MSFT stock looks a little rich.

 There’s nothing wrong with that on its face.
 Most growth stocks trade for higher multiples than the market at large, for the rational reason that earnings are expected to grow more quickly than the wider market.

-The question, however, is whether a trillion-dollar company like Microsoft can still be expected to grow at a quick enough rate to justify its PE of 35.
+The question, however, is whether a trillion-dollar company like Microsoft can still be expected to grow at a quick enough rate to justify its PE of 33.
 Back in the ’80s and ’90s, it wasn’t unusual for earnings to double every two years or so, and it’s much easier to go from numbers like $100 million to $200 million than $1 trillion to $2 trillion.
-There’s only so much money, and so much growth, in the world — especially considering the FAANG (Facebook, Apple, Amazon, Netflix, Google) stocks that are constantly vying for Microsoft’s business.

-Speaking of FAANG stocks, there’s another potential risk to keep abreast of: If a competitor develops a breakthrough in something like quantum computing, artificial intelligence, smart home devices or entertainment where Microsoft should’ve been competing more aggressively, that’s a missed opportunity.
+When it comes to FAANG stocks, there’s another potential risk to keep abreast of: If a competitor develops a breakthrough in something like quantum computing, artificial intelligence, smart home devices or entertainment, where Microsoft should’ve been competing more aggressively, that’s a missed opportunity.
 But Nadella is far less likely to miss those massive paradigm shifts than the less technologically sophisticated Ballmer.

 That said, Microsoft faces stiff competition in nearly every industry in which it dabbles.
-Surface sales may increase, but it’s doubtful they’ll ever eclipse the iPad.
-Google is unlikely to lose out to Bing anytime soon.
+Surface sales may increase, but it’s doubtful they’ll eclipse the iPad anytime soon.
+Google is unlikely to lose out to Bing in the near future, either (Microsoft’s search revenue continued to decline last quarter).
 Azure is steadily gaining ground, but Amazon still remains the market leader.
-There are always new competitors ready to take on Microsoft’s dominance — Slack ( WORK) is challenging Microsoft Teams, while the new Xbox Series X will face off against Sony’s ( SNE) new PlayStation 5 this holiday season.
+There are always new competitors ready to take on Microsoft’s dominance — with Slack ( WORK) and Zoom Video Communications ( ZOOM) challenging Microsoft Teams, while the new Xbox Series X will face off against Sony’s ( SNE) new PlayStation 5 this holiday season.

 The key to Microsoft’s ongoing success remains Windows and the Office suite of products.
-That was true in the 1990s, and it is still true in 2020.
+That was true in the 1990s, and it’s still true in the 2020s.
 As long as Microsoft remains dominant in those markets, it will be a viable company with a bright future ahead — but investors should always be wary of new competitors lurking just over the horizon.

 The Bottom Line on Microsoft Stock

-The fact that the biggest risks associated with Microsoft stock are mostly just the usual risks associated with buying any stock is a remarkable statement.
+The fact that the biggest risk associated with Microsoft stock is simply the normal volatility that comes with investing in equities is a remarkable statement.

-For a company of its size to not have extreme legal or antitrust woes or hardcore competition threatening its bread and butter is remarkable.
+For a company of its size to not have extreme legal or antitrust woes or hardcore competition threatening its bread-and-butter cash cow is remarkable.
 The fact that its financial security is considered safer than U.S. bonds is almost without parallel.

-Microsoft has a great moat in an industry that will almost certainly still be around a decade from now; on top of that, at the time of this writing, it pays a modest 0.96% dividend.
-That’s slightly more than the 10-year Treasury at 0.6% right now.
-So if you can “sit on your hands” with 10-year Treasurys, you might as well buy some Microsoft — you’ll get the dividend, and likely some sizable capital gains — unless something goes horribly wrong, or Nadella decides to channel his inner Ballmer.
+Microsoft has a great moat in an industry that will almost certainly still be around a decade from now; on top of that, at the time of this writing, it pays a modest 1.05% dividend.
+That’s slightly more than the 10-year Treasury, which offers around 0.8% right now.
+So if you can “sit on your hands” with 10-year Treasurys, you might as well buy Microsoft stock and hold that for a decade instead — you’ll get the dividend, and likely some sizable capital gains — unless something goes horribly wrong, or Nadella decides to channel his inner Ballmer.